 - The negligence becomes a factual cause of someone’s injury

-Most common type of negligence is malpractice.
-This is more often witnessed in cases of professionals, such as doctors or dentists, who violate a professional standard in their responsibility and which results into harms of other people.
+The most common type of negligence is malpractice.
+This is more often witnessed in cases of professionals, such as doctors or dentists, who violate a professional standard in their responsibility and which results in harms of other people.
 In Edmonton, one can complain against medical malpractice before a medical arbitration board.
 Thereafter, the person may file a lawsuit.
 If the injured person wins his case at the tribunal, he can file a formal lawsuit.
 But if he loses, he can be allowed to file a lawsuit by posting a bond.
 In malpractice cases, expert witnesses normally evaluate the defendant’s actions with respect to his expected professional standards.

-Product Liability: According to Personal injury law, personal or property injury caused by any product can be sued for compensation.
+According to Personal injury law, personal or property injury caused by any product can be sued for compensation.
 It can be claimed that because of defectively designed or manufactured product the person faced injuries.
-The lack of proper warning of potentially dangerous risk associated with the product usage can be a valid reason to sue the product manufacturing company.
+The lack of proper warning of potentially dangerous risk associated with product usage can be a valid reason to sue the product manufacturing company.